Leiren/Npanel/README.md

 A user interface designed to implement the **[Trojan-Go](https://github.com/p4gefau1t/trojan-go) API** to manage users or monitor the server.

-written with C++ and compiles to webassembly which allows fast encryption/decryption of packets being sent/received from server &  uses a  modern bloat free ui-  library [Dear ImGui](https://github.com/ocornut/imgui) which makes this UI crossplatform with all native requirements being provided by c++ and there without the need to use a js framework even for desktop releases
+written with C++ and compiles to webassembly which allows fast encryption/decryption of packets being sent/received from server &  uses a  modern bloat free ui-  library [Dear ImGui](https://github.com/ocornut/imgui) which makes this UI crossplatform with all native requirements being provided by c++ and without the need to use a js framework even for desktop releases.

 # Install